Combinatorial Energy Learning for Image Segmentation: Energy model learning

-We define the local energy model $E_s(r; f)$ for each shape descriptor type/scale $s$ by a learned neural network model that computes a real-valued score in $[0, 1]$ from a shape descriptor $r$ and image feature vector $f$.
-Recall that the agglomeration decisions are based on the $\Delta_e E(S^t; I)$ terms, which simply sum the energies from each position and descriptor type $s$.
-As in prior work~\cite{nunez2013machine}, we treat this as a classification problem, with the goal of matching the sign of $\Delta_e E(S^t; I)$ to $\Delta_e \mathrm{error}(S^t, S^*)$, the corresponding change in segmentation error with respect to a ground truth segmentation $S^*$, measured using Variation of Information~\cite{meilua2007comparing}.
+As in prior work~\cite{nunez2013machine}, we treat this as a classification problem, with the goal of matching the sign of $\fdiff{S^t}{e} \globalEnergy{S^t}{I}$ to $\fdiff{S^t}{e} \mathrm{error}(S^t, S^*)$, the corresponding change in segmentation error with respect to a ground truth segmentation $S^*$, measured using Variation of Information~\cite{meilua2007comparing}.